About the Advocate

 Isobel Mackenzie has over 20 years’ experience working with seniors in home care, licensed care, community services and volunteer services.
 Isobel led B.C.’s largest not-for-profit agency, serving over 6,000 seniors annually.
 In this work, Isobel led the implementation of a new model of dementia care that has become a national best practice, and led the first safety accreditation for homecare workers, among many other accomplishments.
 Isobel has been widely recognized for her work and was named B.C.
 CEO of the Year for the not-for-profit sector and nominated as a Provincial Health Care Hero.

 Prior to her appointment as the Seniors Advocate, Isobel served on a number of national and provincial boards and commissions, including the BC Medical Services Commission, the Canadian Homecare Association, BC Care Providers, BC Care Aide and Community Health Worker Registry, and the Capital Regional District Housing Corporation.
-Isobel currently serves on the University of Victoria’s Board of Governors.
+Isobel also served on the University of Victoria’s Board of Governors.

 Isobel received both her undergraduate and graduate degrees from the University of Victoria and has a Certificate in Health Care Leadership from the University of Toronto.